- Establishing and updating the eligibility process for taking the RGD Certification Process.

 - Update Info Session presentation with goal of increasing attendees becoming RGD

 - Create a simple checklist for applying and going through the process

-(c) Accessibility Guidelines - Revise and integrate content into one document to be printed for DT2018 TO
+(c) Accessibility Guidelines - Revise and integrate content into one document

 (d) Preparation Materials / Support